Consensys/mythril/README.md

 The "bounce" effect, while awesome (and thus enabled by default), sometimes messes up the graph layout.
 If that happens, disable the effect with the `--disable-physics` flag.

-## Custom scripts

-By combining Mythril and [PyEthereum](https://github.com/ethereum/pyethereum) modules, you can automate more complex static and dynamic analysis tasks.
-Here is an [example](https://github.com/b-mueller/mythril/blob/master/examples/find-fallback-dcl.py).

 ## Contract search

 Mythril builds its own contract database to enable fast search operations.
 This is to enable operations like those described in the [legendary "Mitch Brenner" blog post](https://medium.com/@rtaylor30/how-i-snatched-your-153-037-eth-after-a-bad-tinder-date-d1d84422a50b) in ~~seconds~~ minutes instead of days.
 Unfortunately, the initial sync process is slow.
 You don't need to sync the whole blockchain right away though: If you abort the syncing process with `ctrl+c`, it will be auto-resumed the next time you run the `--init-db` command.